Jessa-Henderson/Final-Project-Group5/Code/README.md

 3) Regression -  This file of code contains the modeling technique Linear Regression that we have applied to check correlation of                          extracted features by analysing performance metrics of the model.

-# Order to follow to implement:
+# Order to follow to implement code:
 Data Preprocessing -> Random Forest -> Regression